hsujoyce/learn-node/README.md

 **For you to do**:

 1. Explore the code in "operations/blocking.js" and "operations/nonblocking.js".
 For which code will the function moreWork() get executed.
-Why?
+Why? nonblocking.js because nonblocking is not waiting for the readfile to action to happen;

+-nonblocking: moreWork is in the main loop, readFile is off load to worker thread

 One must be careful when writing concurrent scripts in Node.js.
 If actions performed in later stages are related to actions related in previous stages or vice-versa then the program will be in an error state.
 For example, consider the code in "operations/syncdelete.js".